codem-adi/NetflixClone/README.md

     - A randowm movie will be featured every time.
   - Storage
     - Mongo DB
-      - The user details as well as the details of every playlist and movie is stored in different collection
+      - The user details as well as the details of every playlist and movie is stored in different collection.
-      - Authentication on the user input to verify its not somthing harmfu to the server
+      - Authentication on the user input to verify its not somthing harmfu to the server.
-      - converting the input to text or number so that there will be no consequences
+      - converting the input to text or number so that there will be no consequences.

     - FireBase
       - It is use for the storage of the video and images.